 Vlad the Impaler has been turned into folklore, but his culture is entirely unique to Romania.

 But with a unique blend of cultures, Romania has become an enigma for travelers to unlock.
 Many will head straight to Transylvania, but all throughout Romania, there are traces of its history that are kept alive in its traditional culture.
 Another unique aspect of Romanian culture is the language.

 Romanian is the official language that is spoken at the national and local levels.
-Up to 91% of the population also uses Romanian as their primary language.
+Up to 91% of the country’s 19.12 million citizens (as of 2021) also use Romanian as their primary language.
 But as a part of the country’s diversity, there are also 14 minor languages spoken here.

 When it comes to a European vacation, most people can only imagine the dollar signs stacking up.
 Europe is known for being a very expensive continent to visit, but not all of its countries require you to have a big budget.

 Romania is a country where you can travel on a tighter budget and still experience a lot that the country has to offer.
 But it can still help you to plan a spending budget so that you can better manage the costs of your trip.
 The most important parts of a traveler’s spending budget are airfare, accommodation, food, drink, and transportation.

 Before you can step back in time and visit Romania’s Medieval sites, you’ll have to get to the country first.
 A flight from the US to Romania is expensive and the average ticket costs around one thousand dollars.
 But there may be special prices offered in deals or on budget websites.
 You can also expect the cost of a flight to change throughout the year.